-Move to the displays against the wall past the "Burger Time" game and imagine what it was like to sit under the hot and noisy hair dryer.
+Move to the displays against the wall past the "Burgertime" game and imagine what it was like to sit under the hot and noisy hair dryer.
 The barber pole reminds us of the days when Mack Miller shared words of wisdom with customers in his local shop.
 The tools of the trade, barber chair, large mirror, and cash register are from Mack's shop.
-Before you move to the medical room, take some time to examine the fair exhibit in the cubical behind you.
+Before you move to the medical room, examine the fair exhibit in the cubical behind you.